Flexibility clauses - What are they?

-Employers cannot change your job in any way they want to just because a variation term exists.
-They may try and use a general variation term to change your job description but they are unlikely to be able to rely on a variation term in making changes that will significantly disadvantage you, such as taking overtime away from you or reducing your number of working hours.
+Employers can't change your job in any way they want to just because a variation term exists.
+They may try and use a general variation term to change your job description but they're unlikely to be able to rely on a variation term in making changes that will significantly disadvantage you, such as taking overtime away from you or reducing your number of working hours.

-If there is a flexibility or variation term in your contract then that does not mean you cannot challenge any changes to your contract that your employer wishes to make.
+If there is a flexibility or variation term in your contract then that doesn't mean you can't challenge any changes to your contract that your employer wishes to make.
 If an employer goes too far in the changes they make then it could be a breach of trust and actually breach the contract you hold with them.

-If you are certain that you do not agree to a change made to your job title or any additional responsibilities added to your role then you should make it clear that you do not agree to the change and state why in writing to your employer.
+If you're certain that you do not agree to a change made to your job title or any additional responsibilities added to your role then you should make it clear that you don't agree to the change and state why in writing to your employer.

 All the above information was correct at the time of publication.